-Due to the pandemic and to keep all involved safe, the Cardington Community Food Pantry has changed pantry procedures, effectively immediately, from shopping in the pantry to making available pre-boxed food items.
+Due to the pandemic and to keep all involved safe, the Cardington Community Food Pantry has changed pantry procedures, effectively immediately, from shopping in the pantry to making available pre-boxed or bagged food items.

 Per the instructions and guidelines from the US Surgeon General and the Ohio Department of Health, the Pantry is limiting workers to only 10 or less.
-Healthy and younger volunteers are needed during Wednesday pantry hours and will need at least 5, but no more than 10 to prepack boxes as well.
-Boxes are also needed.
-If you would like to volunteer or can provide boxes, please email firstname.lastname@example.org.
+Healthy and younger volunteers are needed during Wednesday pantry hours.
+Volunteers are also needed to unload delivery truck and prepack boxes on Tuesday mornings as well.
+If you would like to volunteer, please email firstname.lastname@example.org.

 How often can I shop?
 Families may visit once per month during the regular Wednesday hours from 9:00 am to noon.
 To avoid long lines we ask that you shop as per the schedule below, if possible.

-If your last name begins with: A – G Shop the 1st Wednesday of the month H – L Shop the 2nd Wednesday of the month M – R Shop the 3rd Wednesday of the month S – Z Shop the 4th Wednesday of the month Closed 5th Wednesday of the month, with the exception of January 29, 2020.
+If your last name begins with: A – G Shop the 1st Wednesday of the month H – L Shop the 2nd Wednesday of the month M – R Shop the 3rd Wednesday of the month S – Z Shop the 4th Wednesday of the month Closed 5th Wednesday of the month.

 Produce Market Dates for 2020: Open to all families in Central Ohio who meet the household eligibilty guidelines, Produce Market days will be held at the Cardington First United Methodist Church, 300 S. Marion St.on the 2nd Tuesday of every month from 2:00 to 4:00 pm.
 Please park in the rear of the church and enter in the side sanctuary door.